Eros appears on a number of Greek or Roman Republican coins.

-He is also on the reverse of Roman Republican bronze coins issued by L. Memmius Galeria in 106 B.C., where he is reaching up to crown the prow of a vessel decorated with the head of Venus (illustration, photo courtesy of Andrew McCabe).
+He is also on the reverse of Roman Republican bronze coins issued by L. Memmius Galeria in 106 B.C., where he is reaching up to crown the prow of a vessel decorated with the head of Venus (photo courtesy of Andrew McCabe).

-also, the extremely rare AR sestertii of Mn.
-Cordius Rufus (46 B.C.), with Eros running, holding the victor’s wreath and palm, here two variants (illustrations, photos courtesy of Andrew McCabe).
+Also, the extremely rare AR sestertii of Mn.
+Cordius Rufus (46 B.C.), with Eros running, holding the victor’s wreath and palm, here two variants (photos courtesy of Andrew McCabe).

-Eros the musician doesn’t appear on Provincial coins, with the possible exception of a coin of Antoninus Pius from Miletopolis in Mysia (Æ 16, 2.27 g), the reverse of which might show Eros advancing r., playing a cithara (illustration, photos courtesy of Numismatik Naumann GmbH).
+Eros the musician doesn’t appear on Provincial coins, with the possible exception of a mysterious coin of Antoninus Pius from Miletopolis in Mysia (Æ 16, 2.27 g), the reverse of which might show Eros advancing r., playing a cithara (photos courtesy of Numismatik Naumann GmbH).

 However, there are musical motifs on other artefacts, such as the following:

 * A lovely signet ring (fourth century?) of Eros tuning a cithara (photos courtesy of Ancient Caesar).

 * A lead seal, with a seated Eros playing the lyre on one side, and an eagle, head turned back and a wreath in its beak, on the other (photos courtesy of Gert Boersema).

 * Gert Boersema also drew my attention to this uniface lead seal, with Eros playing or tuning a lyre or cithara.

 * An oil lamp from Aquitania or Italy, first or early second century, showing Eros riding on a dolphin and playing a flute (photo courtesy of Lars Rutten).

 * A similar motif on a round plaque probably used as a garden decoration, suspended between the columns of the portico.